 Yes.
-HMRC have encouraged co-operative compliance for a number of years; it goes hand in hand with HMRC's risk assessment strategy and enables HMRC to concentrate resources on the higher risk, less co-operative taxpayers.
+HMRC have encouraged co-operative compliance for a number of years; it is meant to go hand in hand with HMRC's risk assessment strategy and enable HMRC to concentrate resources on the higher risk, less cooperative taxpayers.
 It initially led to an improved relationship between taxpayers and HMRC and, while it may not result in lower tax liabilities, it does reduce compliance costs.
 More recently, though, there has been a perception that HMRC has become more likely to litigate even where the taxpayer is co-operative.

-10 BEPS and Tax Competition
+10. BEPS and Tax Competition